grvpanchal/wordpress-boilerplate/README.md

 Ubuntu: https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions-enterprise-linux-fedora-and-snap-packages

+Note: You require wp-cli to migrate an existing project.
+Get the cli tool from: https://wp-cli.org/#installing

 ## Environment and Directory Configuration ##

 The Enviroment of LAMP is created on docker and the repo access of wordpress is limited to theme, plugins and uploads.
 The wordpress core file are not included in repo as they should not be modified.
 Docker maps the wordpress locations to respective location in repo